cloudflare/python-cloudflare-cli4/README.md

 As of late 2023 the code is Python3.11 clean.

-As of February 2024 the code is officially marked as 3.x only (3.5 and above to be specific) such that it can become PEP561 specific.
+As of April 2024 the code is officially marked as 3.x only (3.6 and above to be specific) such that it can become PEP561 specific.

 ## pypi and GitHub signed releases